catalystdao/catalyst/evm/README.md

 ie = IBCEmulator.deploy({'from': acct})  # Deploy the IBC emulator.
 ```

-Let's deploy Catalyst.
-This is done by calling `Catalyst(...)` from the imported script.
-This deploys all Catalyst contracts and creates an example pool for us.
+Deploy Catalyst by invoking the helper `Catalyst(...)` from the imported script.
+This deploys all Catalyst contracts and creates a Catalyst pool.

 ```python
 ps = Catalyst(acct, ibcinterface=ie)  # Deploys Catalyst